View Helen Schoenbohm's Obituary on AtlanticNewsTelegraph.com and share memories

 Visitation with the family will be from 5 – 7 p.m., Friday, Nov.
 8 at Roland Funeral Home in Atlantic.

 A funeral service will be held at 11 a.m., Saturday, Nov.
-9 at the First Lutheran Church, south of Wiota.
+9 at the First Lutheran Church, south of Wiota, with Pastor Mike Bodkins officiating.
 Burial will be in the First Lutheran Cemetery, south of Wiota.

-Memorials are preferred to the Wiota First Lutheran Church or the Heritage House Good Samaritan Fund.
+Memorials are preferred to the First Lutheran Church of Wiota or the Heritage House Good Samaritan Fund.

 Roland Funeral Service is caring for Helen's family and her arrangements.
 Condolences may be left at www.rolandfuneralservice.com.